H3llKa1ser/IT-and-Security-101/Disaster Recovery/Recovery Sites.md

 # Recovery Sites

 ### 1) Cold Site: A building with power, raised floors and utilities.
 No devices are available.
+(Cheapest option, but takes the longest to deploy)

 ### 2) Warm Site: Does not have computers but has peripherals such as disk drives, controllers and tape drives.